ecrepeau-sesac/microsoft-teams-apps-icebreaker/Wiki/Deployment-guide.md

     - `gitRepoUrl` - The URL to the GitHub repository to deploy.
 Default value: [https://github.com/OfficeDev/microsoft-teams-apps-icebreaker.git](https://github.com/OfficeDev/microsoft-teams-apps-icebreaker.git)
     - `gitBranch` - The branch of the GitHub repository to deploy.
 Default value: main
     - `appDisplayName` - The app (and bot) display name.
 Default value: Icebreaker.
     - `appDescription` - The app (and bot) description.
-Default value: Icebreaker is a cute little bot that randomly pairs team members up every week to help the team build trust and personal connections.
+Default value: Icebreaker is a bot that randomly pairs team members up every month to help the team build trust and personal connections.
     - `appIconUrl` - The link to the icon for the app.
 It must resolve to a PNG file.
 Default value [https://raw.githubusercontent.com/OfficeDev/microsoft-teams-apps-icebreaker/main/Manifest/color.png](https://raw.githubusercontent.com/OfficeDev/microsoft-teams-apps-icebreaker/main/Manifest/color.png)

     - `companyName` - The display name for the company.